jayhuanggz/jabac/README.md

-The policy example means: for resources that starts with "service:order:",  actions that match "order:*" is allowed given the conditions are met:
+The policy example means: for resources that starts with "service:order:",  actions that match "order:*" are allowed given the conditions are met:

 1. tenantId of resource is equals to tenantId of principal
 2. merchantId of resource is equals to merchantId of principal